FGritli/AlgorithmsToRemember/README.md

 ・Iterate until satisfied.

-Most of the Algorithms and exercises I will posting here could be used as a study guide before an interview or for computer science  exams or may be for fun.
+Most of the Algorithms and exercises I will be posting here could be used as a study guide before an interview or for computer science  exams or may be for fun.